 - Extra reading time

 - Extra writing time

 - A reader

 - Extra practice time

-- An interpreter for deaf and hearing-impaired students
+- Adaptive technology equipment

-- Adaptive technology equipment - For paper-based assessment questions on audio/video tape, CD, enlarged text or re-writes to provide reasonable adjustment to language.
+- For paper-based assessment questions on audio/video tape, CD, enlarged text or re-writes to provide reasonable adjustment to language.

 Students seeking a reasonable adjustment in an assessment must discuss their requirements with their trainer prior to the start of the delivery of the unit of competency or at the earliest possible time once the class has commenced.
 Students may be required to provide documentation to support their request for reasonable adjustment.